steffencrespo/car-purchase-decision/README.md

 6. Search the web and local auto traders and add to your list including the max price you would pay
 7. Enter notes regarding your search: too hard to find?
 Too expensive?
 Gas-guzzling?
   ![Enter Notes](/README-images/8-edit-car.png "Edit Car Comments")
-8. Click on 'Details' in the nav bar to see all the details of your models to compare one by one
+8. Click on 'Change View' in the nav bar to see all the details of your models to compare one by one
   ![Display Car Details](/README-images/6-simplified-list.png "Car Details")
 9. Found out that the V8 sports you always wanted costs a fortune to maintain?
 Remove it by pressing the 'X' icon